 Does your company collect data?
 If so, new privacy laws make it imperative that you understand what can and can’t be done with it.
 These rapid regulatory changes to how data is used will impact both the overall profitability of data usage, as well as your company’s potential liability.

-The European Union’s General Data Protection Regulation (GDPR) took effect in 2018 and the California Consumer Privacy Act (CCPA) takes effect this year.
+The European Union’s General Data Protection Regulation (GDPR) took effect in 2018 and the California Consumer Privacy Act (CCPA) took place in 2020.
 Passed in 2018, this was the first law of its kind within the United States and in many ways kicked off a surge of domestic consumer data privacy laws.
 CCPA requires companies serving California residents to allow people to: